Executive leadership team

 Director: Business Innovation

-Lindsay Hiener moved from South Africa to New Zealand in 2005 and worked in finance before joining the Nursing Council in her present position in 2007.
-She brings experience in local government management to her role, having been appointed as a Municipal Manager in South Africa in 1998.
-Lindsay was then only the second woman and the youngest person in South Africa to be appointed to this role.
-She has studied business administration and project management, developed executive leadership programmes, consulted extensively on change management, championed ethical behaviour and provided mentorship.
+Lindsay Hiener worked in finance prior to joining the Nursing Council in 2007.
+She brings experience in local government management, business, finances, human resources and project management.
+She has studied business administration and project management, developed executive leadership programmes, consulted extensively on change management, championed ethical behaviour and provided mentoring.

 Deputy Registrar/Senior Legal Advisor